Are Target Date Funds Useful In Retirement?

 Let’s look at some examples:

 Compare these “through” plans to a “to” plan that hits the income fund the same year you retire.
-These types of funds generally become the income fund that very same year.
+These types of funds generally become income funds in the same year.

 Above, you can see the difference between a “to” and a “through” plan.
 On the top, a to plan hits a static asset allocation the year you retire (red up-arrow) and never changes.
 Below, a through plan continues to get more conservative even after the target date.